analog-nico/pxl/README.md

 When the recipient opens the email, the email client will download the logo image.
 If you do the following you can easily answer the question:

 1. Serve the logo image with your Express app, e.g. using [`serve-static`](https://www.npmjs.com/package/serve-static).
 If you don't have a suitable image in your html email, use a 1x1 transparent pixel image instead.
-2. Make sure caching is disabled for this image.
+2. Unless you shorten the image url as described for question 3, make sure caching is disabled for this image.
 You may use [`nocache`](https://www.npmjs.com/package/nocache) to achieve this.
 3. Extend the image url by the query `?pxl=<created pxl>`.
 Your html markup then contains: `<img src="http://mysite.com/img/logo.png?pxl=<created pxl>" alt="logo">`
 4. This library provides:
     - A `createPxl(...)` function to generate the new code that you use for `<created pxl>` and